96-Year-Old Veteran Wows Baseball Audience With National Anthem

 John has performed at eight games since then, but it’s his most recent appearance that is moving the hearts of many.

-Just before the West Michigan Whitecaps started to play on August 5, John walked across the field using a walker slowly but when he started singing, his voice was strong than ever.
+Just before the West Michigan Whitecaps started to play, John walked across the field using a walker slowly but when he started singing, his voice was strong than ever.